pagkly/Zed/Investopedia3/Weekly Premium Insurance.md

 ## Insuring America

 In the early days, insurance was often sold, not bought, and that suited insurance companies fine.
-Behind this thinking is the notion of [adverse selection](https://www.investopedia.com/terms/a/adverseselection.asp).
+Behind this thinking is the notion of [[adverse selection]](https://www.investopedia.com/terms/a/adverseselection.asp).
 It's the idea that people who seek out insurance are more likely to need or use it and therefore are prone to higher risks.
 So that's one reason why insurers sent out armies of salesmen to convince people that insurance was a good idea.

-The weekly policies of yesteryear were mainly [whole life insurance](https://www.investopedia.com/terms/w/wholelife.asp).
+The weekly policies of yesteryear were mainly [[whole life insurance]](https://www.investopedia.com/terms/w/wholelife.asp).
 Weekly premiums meant the insurers collected money faster, thus lowering the cost of the policies.
-Workers were sold on the idea of paying a few dollars a week for, say, $2,000 worth of coverage if they died, or double that if they died in an accident, known as [double indemnity](https://www.investopedia.com/terms/a/accidental-death-dismemberment-insurance.asp).
+Workers were sold on the idea of paying a few dollars a week for, say, $2,000 worth of coverage if they died, or double that if they died in an accident, known as [[double indemnity]](https://www.investopedia.com/terms/a/accidental-death-dismemberment-insurance.asp).
 The insurance man would show up on payday, of course, either at the policy holder's home or business to collect the premium.

 Building cash value was a top selling point of these policies, and still is today.
 At the end of 20 or 30 years worth of payments, the policy had built a cash value often equal to the premiums paid in or the policy's face value.
 People could borrow money against the policies as well.